marco76/marco76.github.io/_posts/2020-01-23-java-records.md

 ### Restrictions
 - extend a Record, it's a final class
+- extend a Class
 - change a field value (no get)

 ### Support
 - implement an interface

+### Tricks
+- mutable field: the fields should be immutable but if a field contains a List or an Array you can still change the content of the object.

 ## Examples